kindohm/tcpure/README.md

 ## Custom Bootup

-If you really want to use a custom Tidal bootup, then you will need to modify the source code.
+If you really, _really_ want to use a custom Tidal bootup, then you will need to modify the source code.
 Modify the `bootCommands.ts` file however you like, then follow the "Build and install from source" instructions above.

+## Contributing

+The purpose of this extension is to provide a clean, minimal Tidal environment that is _fast_ in VS Code.
+Anything beyond minimal, default Tidal behavior will not be accepted in pull requests.

+Feel free to submit a pull request for:

+* bug fixes
+* missing _default_ behaviors that you would normally find in [BootTidal.hs](https://github.com/tidalcycles/Tidal/blob/main/BootTidal.hs).